 (If you’re struggling with whether or not to drop a pumping session, here’s a flowchart that I made to help with the decision.)

-What affect will dropping a pumping session have on my supply?
+What effect will dropping a pumping session have on my supply?

-Unfortunately, there is no clear answer here.
+Unfortunately, there is no clear answer here – different women will have different results.
 When you drop a pumping session, your output might not change, it may decrease, or it may even go up.
-(Mine stayed the same when I dropped from 8 to 7 to 6 to 5, went up when I dropped from 5 to 4 pumps per day, and decreased after that.)

-The most important thing that you can do to protect your supply when you drop a pumping session is to add the time from the dropped pump back to other the pumping sessions unless you are weaning from the pump or trying to reduce your supply.
+The most important thing that you can do to protect your supply when you drop a pumping session is to add the time from the dropped pump back to other the pumping sessions.
 The total amount of time in a day that you spend pumping should stay the same, just consolidated.
-For example, if you are going for 6 pumps per day at 20 minutes each to 5 pumps per day, you should change the the length of your sessions from 20 to 24 minutes.

 Does it matter which pumping session I drop?

-There are four ways to drop a pump:
+There are four ways to drop a pumping session:

-- Slowly reduce the time of the to-be-dropped pump
+- Slowly reduce the time of the to-be-dropped pumping session

-- Slowly reduce the volume of the to-be-dropped pump
+- Slowly reduce the volume of the to-be-dropped pumping session

-The method that is best for you depends on how quickly you want to drop the pump and whether you prone to clogged ducts or mastitis.
-Cold turkey is the easiest way to go if you don’t get a lot of clogged ducts; but if you do, one of the gradual approaches will be better for you.
+Cold turkey is the easiest way to go if you don’t frequently get clogged milk ducts; but if you do, one of the gradual approaches will be better for you.